jleeoslo/jleeoslo.github.io/_posts/2021-5-20-ML_heart_failure.md

 ### P*R curve implies XGBClassifier yielded better performance on the data
-    - The closer to 1, the better performance
+- The closer to 1, the better performance.

 ### 5-2.
 Identifying ROC curve